 C. Statutory and Regulatory Authority

-These regulatory changes were developed as a result of aquatic studies conducted by the BWSWM and the FBC.
+This proposed rulemaking was developed as a result of aquatic studies conducted by the Bureau of Water Standards and Facility Regulation.
 The physical, chemical and biological characteristics and other information on these waterbodies were evaluated to determine the appropriateness of the current and requested designations using applicable regulatory criteria and definitions.
-Based upon the data collected in these surveys, the Board recommends the designations described in this preamble and as set forth in Annex A.
+In reviewing whether waterbodies qualify as HQ or EV waters, the Department considers the criteria in § 93.4b (relating to qualifying as High Quality or Exceptional Value Waters).
+Based upon the data and information collected on these waterbodies, the Department recommends the Board adopt this proposed rulemaking as described in this preamble and as set forth in Annex A.

-Copies of the Department's stream evaluation reports for these waterbodies are available from Edward R. Brezina whose address and telephone number are listed in Section B.
+Copies of the Department's stream evaluation reports for these waterbodies are available on the Department's web site or from the contacts whose addresses and telephone numbers are listed in Section B.

 The following is a brief explanation of the recommendations for each waterbody: